dandange8005/CU-Xerte-Themes/Docs/Customis Bootstrap template.md

 ## Open Props

-The template includes [Open-props]() https://openprops.org/) support.
-This allows you to customise the template using the Xerte editor.
-You can use the `open-props` attribute to set the value of the custom properties.
-For example, you can use the `open-props` attribute to set the value of the `--ff-body` custom property.
-This will allow you to change the font family for the content body using the Xerte editor.
+The template includes [Open-props](https://openprops.org/) that allows you to create custom components with consistent tokens and properties.
+These components can then be used in your resource to create custom interactions.

+### Utility classes

+The template includes a number of utility classes that you can use to style your content.
+These classes are defined in the `css/utility.css` file.